Ryszard Kukliński: Opinions in Poland

 Kukliński is buried in the row of honour in the Powązki Military Cemetery in Warsaw, and he has been given honorary citizenship of several Polish cities, including Kraków and Gdańsk.
 The Polish political group Centrum (at the time headed by Zbigniew Religa) requested in 2004 that the President of Poland posthumously promote Kukliński to the rank of general.

-Since its unveiling in 2006, his monument in Kraków had been vandalized three times by 2014: first on December 13, 2011, (the anniversary of martial law in Poland) and then on February 11, 2012 (the anniversary of Kukliński's death).
-In both cases, the terms such as: "Traitor", the crossed CIA name and "Death to the USA" were sprayed.
+Since its unveiling in 2006, his monument in Kraków had been vandalized three times.
+The first instance was on December 13, 2011 (the anniversary of martial law in Poland), and the second on February 11, 2012 (the anniversary of Kukliński's death); in both cases, terms such as "traitor", the CIA's name (crossed out) and "Death to the USA" were sprayed.
 On February 11, 2014, his statue was found splashed with brown paint or oil.